Phenology Wheel for Homeschool Nature Study

 How to Start Using a Phenology Wheel, and Why You’d Want To!

-Phenology sounds like something you might see on a nameplate at a doctors office.
+Phenology sounds like something you might see on a nameplate at a doctor's office.
 In reality, Phenology is the study and observation of natural events and cycles.
 Typically, people are studying climate & seasonal changes.
-Phenology is a fantastic way to get more in touch with the tune of nature and observe the subtle changes the Earth gives us of where we’ve been, and what’s to come.
+Phenology is a fantastic way to get more in touch with the tune of nature.

 What is a Phenology Wheel?

 A Phenology wheel is simply a way to document your observations in one spot.
 It allows you to make note of your observations and keep an easy-to-use record of what you’ve seen.
 Phenology wheels help us to stop and reflect on something we might not otherwise notice.
 When we work on phenology wheel, we notice the changes in plants, trees, wildlife, weather, and ourselves in a way we never have before.
 The wheel enables our children to notice small details and to grasp the calendar in a new way.

 Generally, people draw their observations and use the wheel as a visual guide and enhancement to their nature journal.
 However, if you’re not artistic (or have a student who does not like to draw) the wheel can be written on instead.
 The wheel itself is simply a circle broken up into equal sections.
 Traditionally, the wheel is made to reflect one year, so it is broken up into twelve sections.
 We will use this model as our example.

 How do I get started?

 Making a Phenology Wheel is easy.
 It just requires a compass, protractor, pencil, ruler, and art supplies (alternatively, a large enough circular object to trace would work).
 You can make your own or use the template we’ve provided below get it here.

 - Begin by making a large circle on the center of your paper